RakipInitiative/ModelRepository/README.md

 ## done so far

+### 28/09
+* tubs model
+  * code testing and transfer assessment

 ### 25/09
 * jukka model
   * tests on internal server fine
   * tests on external server: weird behaviour with openBUGS communication between knime, R and openBUGS - investigating
+  * contacted Jukka and told him about models to check out

 ### 24/09
 * jukka model